 - Only emergency calls are permitted on the business phone.
-Pease keep your calls to three (3) minutes or less. - 3 Cell phones are not permitted in the classroom or on the clinic classroom. - Students may not visit with another student who is servicing a client. - Students may not gather around the reception desk, reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the lunchroom. - Both Paul Mitchell The School Chicago and Paul Mitchell The School Lombard are smoke-free campuses. - Stealing or taking school property or another's personal property is unacceptable and may lead to termination. - iPods and MP3 players are not allowed in the classroom or on the clinic classroom.
+Pease keep your calls to three (3) minutes or less. - 3 Cell phones are permitted in assigned areas of the school. - Future Professionals may not visit with another Future Professional who is servicing a service guest. - Future Professionals may not gather around the service desk, service reception area, or offices. - 6 Food, drinks, and water bottles are allowed only in the lunchroom. - Both Paul Mitchell The School Chicago and Paul Mitchell The School Lombard are smoke-free campuses. - Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy. - iPods and MP3 players are allowed in clinic classroom with low volume and discrete headphones.